-This document contains guidance on REACH explaining the REACH obligations and how to fulfil them.
-However, users are reminded that the text of the REACH regulation is the only authentic legal reference and that the information in this document does not constitute legal advice.
+This document contains guidance on REACH and CLP explaining the REACH and CLP obligations and how to fulfil them.
+However, users are reminded that the text of the REACH and CLP Regulations is the only authentic legal reference and that the information in this document does not constitute legal advice.
 The European Chemicals Agency does not accept any liability with regard to the contents of this document.